Step 1 – Defining Accessories need to change!

 Step 5 – Pumps, Casual Sandals, and a Great Necklace

-Here’s the point in the clothing shift in which a new dress appears (but NOT my magic!), so new pumps are in order, as well a pretty necklace.
+We are at the point in the clothing shift in which a new dress appears, so new pumps are in order, as well a pretty necklace.
 And since you’re getting new shorts too, a pair of sandals is critical.

 This definitely looks like it has one foot in each bathtub, doesn’t it?
 But until all of your clothes are migrated to your new color palette, it’s important to be able to wear everything in an attractive ensemble.
 Patience is a key variable in a process like this!